toolforge/superset-deploy/README.md

 pg_restore -c -U superset -F t -d superset /tmp/db.tar
 ```

+# DB backups
+Should be found in superset-bastion.superset.eqiad1.wikimedia.cloud:/home/rook/db-backup-superset/

 # Upgrade notes
 The OAuth role won't update on an upgrade.
-However the Alpha role and sql_lab roles (Of which OAuth is largely the union of) may change.
-Looking for differences between OAuth and the union of Alpha and sql_lab roles may be the solution to new permissions problems.
+However the Alpha role and sql_lab roles may change.
+If a permissions problem manifests following an upgrade, looking for differences between the current and former Alpha and sql_lab roles may show a permission that can be added to OAuth to solve the issue.

 # Minikube